Whether you're a weekend adventurer or stick to backyard outings, these seven tents and outdoor shelters will make 'roughing it' a comfy experience.

 06 of 07

-The Thermo Tent is the World's First Properly Insulated Tent
+The Thermo Tent: the World's First Properly Insulated Tent

 If you're an avid camper, you know that traditional tents typically feel like broilers during the summer and like iceboxes during the winter.
 The also suck at dampening annoying outside noise.
 Enter the Thermo Tent — its creator, Derek O'Sullivan says it's the first properly insulated tent that solves these pesky camping issues.

 The tent has an inner tent that makes all the difference.
-It uses a brand-new insulation technology (that Derek and his team created)... that keeps the temps inside more comfortable for better sleeping.
+It uses a brand-new insulation technology (that Derek and his team created) that keeps the temps inside more comfortable for better sleeping.
 The high-tech material also reduces outside racket by 35 decibels.
-A three-person Thermo Tent costs roughly $750 USD.
-To learn more visit: Crua Outdoors.Continue to 7 of 7 below.
+A two-person tent in the Crua series starts at $250, and prices go up from there depending on capacity and additional features.Continue to 7 of 7 below.

 07 of 07

-The Cinch is a Modern Pop-Up Tent That Can Keep Things Charged
+The Cinch: a Modern Pop-Up Tent That Can Keep Things Charged

 The Cinch is a tent built for the casual 21 Century camper.
 Not only does it take seconds to pitch, but it can also keep your personal gadgets charged.